 Land of the Dead

-Coming from a fan of George Romero zombie flicks, his fourth visit to the genre is moderate fun, but a bit disappointing.
-While Night of the Living Dead and Dawn of the Dead stand as horror classics, Day of the Dead took the zombie film in a slightly lame direction with Bub, a zombie who learned how to use a Walkman and fire a gun.
-Land takes this silly notion of zombies becoming more aware a bit further, and while Romero seems to be looking for zombie sympathy, the result is unintentional zombie laughter.
-Dennis Hopper plays a tycoon living in a secure high-rise building that becomes a zombie target, some sort of symbol for American greed and ego.
+For a fan of George Romero zombie flicks, his fourth visit to the genre is moderate fun but a bit disappointing.
+Night of the Living Dead and Dawn of the Dead stand as horror classics, but Day of the Dead took the zombie film in a slightly lame direction with Bub, a zombie who learned how to use a Walkman and fire a gun.
+Land takes this silly notion of zombie sentience a bit further, and, while Romero seems to be seeking sympathy for his automatons, the result is unintentional laughter.
+Dennis Hopper plays a tycoon living in a secure high-rise that becomes a target for zombie attacks, presumably because it’s a symbol for American greed and ego.
 Whatever.
-Romero is at his best when he just concentrates on the scares (the film has some good ones) and the zombie gore (pretty gross, but a bit toned down for Romero).
-Zombies are sad characters as they stand, but having them perform sorrowful wails when fellow oppressed zombies are dispatched is just too funny.
-I’m thinking there’s an unrated director’s cut in the making for DVD.
+Romero is at his best when just concentrating on the scares (the film has some good ones) and the gore (pretty gross, but relatively toned down for Romero).
+Zombies are sad characters as they stand, but to watch them wailing over the oppression of their kin is just too funny.
+I’m thinking there’s an unrated director’s cut in the making.